What medicines do Ukrainians buy more often and why are their prices rising?

 • Vitamins and mineral complexes (+46%).

-Medicines for chronic diseases
+Medications for chronic diseases

 • Analgesics or painkillers (+40%).

-• Medicines for high blood pressure (+11%).
+• High blood pressure medications (+11%).

-• Analgesics (for quick pain relief, indispensable in a first-aid kit).
+• Analgesics (for quick pain relief, indispensable in a first aid kit).

-• Antiseptics (for disinfection and prevention of infections).
+• Antiseptics (for disinfection and infection prevention).

-• Sedative (help reduce stress and anxiety).
+• Calming (helps reduce stress and anxiety).

 • Anticoagulants (prevent blood clots and reduce the risk of stroke).